A beginner’s guide to online sales meetings: everything you need to know to plan for success

 To ensure the success of your online sales meetings, you’ll want to follow up with your clients as soon as possible.
 Send them an email after the meeting, recap what’s been talked about, and thank them for their time.

 If you were talking with more than one person, you can create an email template and schedule it to be sent automatically when desired.
-Automation software systems are a great solution to such problems, as you don’t have to remember to send a message, and can instead focus on choosing the right candidate.
+Automation software systems or live chat software are a great solution to such problems, as you don’t have to remember to send a message, and can instead focus on choosing the right candidate.

 Later on, as time passes, be sure to reach out to them again.
 Nurture the relationships with your prospects to keep them alive.
 This way, it will be possible to not only close more successful deals, but also upsell your products or services.
 Monitor your SaaS sales metrics, too.